scudfei/social-studies-notes/README.md

 - Transportation and the movement of goods/people
 - The concept of the "global village"
 - Historical patterns of globalization
+- Mercantilism and colonial economics
+- European imperialism and its lasting effects

 ## Study Tips
 - Focus on understanding both positive and negative aspects of each dimension